prayerslayer/blog/_posts/2013-07-30-the-future-of-programming-1973.md

 ---
-title: "The Future of Programmig (1973)"
+title: "The Future of Programming (1973)"
 layout: singlepost
 ---